nickbalestra/nickbalestra.github.io/_posts/2015-10-5-ES6-Arrows-Arrays-and-Defaults.markdown

   if (node.classList.contains(className)) {
     results.push(node);
   }

   Array.from(node.children).forEach(child => {
     results = results.concat(getElementsByClassName(className, child))
   });

   return results;
 };
 {% endhighlight %}

 To run and test ES6 code on chrome make sure you switch on the harmony setting.
-To do so, just enter in your chrome address bar the folloing url: [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony).
+To do so, just enter in your chrome address bar the following url: [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony).

 **Note** that defaults are not yet supported in chrome, therefore you won't be able to fully test this ES6 refactored solution out of the box.
 Because of that, I strongly encourage you to use the [babel](http://babeljs.io) transpiler.